heikekonow/hamburg-node/content/stipends_detail.md

 header_menu: false
 ---

-*Where and when:* Wageningen University, 14 – 18 March 2024
+*Where and when:* Wageningen University, 14 – 18 October 2024

 nextGEMS offers up to 15 stipends for participation in the 4th km-scale hackathon to support young scientists (at Master and PhD student level) from outside the project.